luizhlelis/typesense-playground/doc/README.md

 # Typesense search engine: an easier-to-use alternative to ElasticSearch

-In a daily development process, it's common the need of search for a specific term in a large amount of data.
+In a daily development process, it's common the need to search a specific term in a large amount of data.
 The search engine tools came to solve this kind of problem and one of the most famous is called [ElasticSearch](https://github.com/elastic/elasticsearch).
-If you had already worked with ElasticSearch you probably know that it's a such powerful tool, but it's also complex and has a steep learning curve.
+If you have already worked with ElasticSearch you probably know that it's such a powerful tool, but it's also complex and has a steep learning curve.
 For example, doing an in-house deployment of ElasticSearch you will face a high production ops overhead dealing with over 3000 configuration parameters.

 Built in C++, [Typesense](https://github.com/typesense/typesense) is an easier-to-use alternative to ElasticSearch.
 The community describes it as an open-source, fast, typo tolerant, and easy-to-use search engine.
 The current article is a quick introduction to `Typesense` using a search engine example for the `Nobel Prize Winners`.

 ## Server configuration

 Just like most search engine tools, `Typesense` is a NoSql document-oriented database.
-For the current example, I'll self-host `Typesense` on my local machine using the official [docker image](https://hub.docker.com/r/typesense/typesense/), you can see the example source code [here](https://github.com/luizhlelis/typesense-playground).
+For the current example, I'll self-host `Typesense` on my local machine using the official [docker image](https://hub.docker.com/r/typesense/typesense/), as you can see in the example [source code](https://github.com/luizhlelis/typesense-playground).
 There are [few parameters](https://typesense.org/docs/0.21.0/api/server-configuration.html#using-command-line-arguments) to configure the `Typesense` server, but you could let the default values and just configure the `--api-key` (admin API key that allows all operations) and the `--data-dir` (path to the directory where data will be stored on disk) parameters.
 Take a look at the `typesense` service on `docker-compose`:

 ```yml
   typesense: